Masumi-M/shell_library/README.md

 ### PrintImage
 Prints the image in the current directory that has the extension of `jpg`.

+### ScrapeImage
+Scrapes the image from the browser.

 ## Authors
 - [Masumi Morishige](https://github.com/Masumi-M)